GoldScorpion69/LBS/README.md

 ### Defeat

-Yes, Defeat is in here.
-Yes, I have a setup for it ready to go.
-No, you won't see it a lot unless you change it yourself.
-The long and short of it is, if you want to see yourself getting taken advantage of every time you lose, under "Player as Victim" set yourself to "Essential."
+Befeat is here but it's conditional, which means you'll see it randomly if at all, and almost never if you have a follower fighting with you.
+If you want to see yourself getting taken advantage of every time you lose, under "Player as Victim" set yourself to "Essential."
 If you don't want to be taken advantage of at all and prefer a quick, merciful death, disable the victim section completely.
 This will still allow you to sublimate your fantasies harmlessly into Skyrim by tying people up and putting them in bags for later.

 ### Camera